IgnacioGB1990/Data_Desafio/README.md

 # Data - Desafio de Tripulaciones

-## Project Summary - Water Footprint:
+## Project Summary - Water Footprint 💧:

 Based on a meticulous tailored survey designed by the Data Team, we managed to gather over **+1,000 surveys in 3 days** to get valuable insights of Spanish consumers water footprint.